ShoesForClues/eztask/README.md

 To disconnect all signals, call the detach() method on the signal.
 Ex: TestSignal:detach()

 # Creating properties
-A property is derived from signal and simply invokes when the value is changed.
+A property is derived from signal and invokes when the value has changed.
 ```lua
 local TestProperty=eztask.property.new("Apple")